 Let’s now consider an example of a CAD 100 transaction initiated in a store in Canada.
 How much does the merchant pay for the transaction processing and what revenue does each party get?

 Accepting card payments is necessary nowadays to get access to more customers, but this leads to costs that are far from negligible, especially for small merchants.
-The amount of the interbank payment fees has fallen considerably in some regions because of regulatory pressures.
+The amount of interbank payment fees have fallen considerably in some regions because of regulatory pressures.
 Merchants however are not the only ones to pay for card processing and related services.
 Cardholders bear some of the costs too as we will see in the next article.